savonet/book/installation.md

 ```

 or by downloading the binaries from [the opam
 website](http://opam.ocaml.org/doc/Install.html).
-In any case, ensure that you
+In any case, you should ensure
-have at least the version 2.0.0 of opam (the version number can be obtained by
+that you have at least the version 2.0.0 of opam: the version number can be
-running `opam --version`).
+obtained by running `opam --version`.

 If you are installing opam for the first time, you should initialize the list of
 opam packages